outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       - which problemss will be prioritized & have solutions constructed
       - how to optimize by constructing other calculated solutions to prevent high-risk problems

+  - make core function graph (apply, find, build)

   - update repo doc version with patent version & remove repeated info

   - add rules from diagrams to a document

   - expand on core operation mapping (like add: combine, subtract: differentiate (isolate difference), multiply: expand by, divide: standardize by) with interface queries for core operations

-  - organize 'to do' items from analysis & code to to do list
+  - organize 'to do' items from analysis & code to to do list as function list with dependencies

+  - diagram
-  - add interface query visuals
+    - interface query visuals
+    - interface traversal flow diagram
+    - interface conversion, matching, starting point selection
+      - checking if relevant information is found

+  - port changes from claims to repo

   - organize examples/diagrams to make